suleakturk/React-app-with-dockerfile/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run with use Dockerfile:

 ### `docker build -t my-app .` for create docker image